ncoghlan/misc/notes/python3/multicore_python.rst

   maintaining high performance cross platform threading primitives).

-It is important to keep in mind that CPython already has a significant user base (sufficient to see Python ranked by the IEEE as one of the top 5 programming languages in the world), and it's necessarily the case that these users either don't find the GIL to be an intolerable burden for their use cases, or else find it to be a problem that is tolerably easy to work around.
+It is important to keep in mind that CPython already has a significant user base (sufficient to see Python ranked by IEEE Spectrum in 2014 as one of the top 5 programming languages in the world), and it's necessarily the case that these users either don't find the GIL to be an intolerable burden for their use cases, or else find it to be a problem that is tolerably easy to work around.

 Core development efforts in the concurrency and parallelism arena have thus historically focused on better serving the needs of those users by providing